Town of Banff

 09. Jolene's Tea House

-There is a long history of tea houses in the Canadian Rockies, providing refuge for early explorers and mountaineers.
-Located inside the oldest building in Banff, Jolene’s Tea House is home to over 60 different tea varieties of hand-picked leaves, fresh spices, and local herbs.
-Try these small-batch teas in-house, take some to-go, or sit down for a tea-infused cocktail.
+Tea houses have a long history in the Canadian Rockies, offering refuge to early explorers and mountaineers.
+Located in Banff’s oldest building, Jolene’s Tea House offers more than 60 varieties of teas made from hand-picked leaves, fresh spices, and local herbs.
+Sample these small-batch teas on-site, take some with you, or settle in to enjoy a tea-infused cocktail.

 • Guitarist in shadow

-10. Catch a Concert or Show at Banff Centre
+10. Catch a Concert or Show at the Banff Centre